jjtiv/Madly-Speaking/README.md

+# If you have any problems during this set up please email ebeyers1@umbc.edu

 # Madly Speaking Web

 Madly Speaking Web is an interactive web application that generates context aware stories based on user prompts, allows users to fill in blanks for a Mad Libs-style experience, and supports real-time text-to-speech synthesis.